 Prompt for Discussion

-Contributors: Michael Woodford, Charles Goodhart, Gerald Epstein, James Galbraith, Bill Janeway, David Laidler, Marc Lavoie, Perry Mehrling, James Rose, Carolyn Sissoko, Randy Wray, and more tba.
+Contributors: Michael Woodford, Charles Goodhart, Gerald Epstein, James Galbraith, Bill Janeway, David Laidler, Marc Lavoie, Perry Mehrling, James Rose, Carolyn Sissoko, & Randy Wray

 John Maynard Keynes had two related goals in The General Theory of Employment, Interest and Money.
 The first was to show that capitalism, even an idealized capitalism without rigidities and frictions, would generally fail to provide jobs for willing workers.
 The second was to prescribe remedies.
 His second goal fared better over time than the first even as prescriptions he intended for general use were whittled down to remedies in extremis—the Great Recession the leading case in point.